PH-16 premium phono preamp KIT

 Overall, this design delivers the sonic goods.
 It offers high amplification, super accurate RIAA EQ, low distortion, low output impedance,

 a great PSRR figure, and feedback-free amplification.
+All resistors are low noise mil-spec RN55 type or better.

 This board has DIP switches to set the correct load (resistance and capacitance) for the input cartridge.

-Here are 3 other reviews from customers:
+Here are 8 more reviews from customers:

 "I finally found some time to put the PH16 into my dedicated vinyl system and listen to some of my favorite Lp's,